-The original village, called Dunleary was situated near the beginning of the present West Pier.
+The original village called Dunleary was situated near the beginning of the present West Pier.
 The present inner harbour, known as the coal harbour, dates from the time of the 18th century.
-It consisted of seventy dwellings or cottages, and was a very compact little village.
-The harbour, one of the largest in the country, and base for a now limited car ferry route to the United Kingdom, is notable for its two granite piers.
-The East Pier is particularly popular with walkers, and was featured in the 1996 movie Michael Collins.
+It consisted of seventy dwellings or cottages and was a very compact little village.
+The harbour, one of the largest in the country, and base for a now limited car ferry route to the United Kingdom are notable for its two granite piers.
+The East Pier is particularly popular with walkers and was featured in the 1996 movie Michael Collins.

 Walk along either the East Pier or West Pier and enjoy beautiful views of the water.
 Along the East Pier, you will find the Analemmatic Sundial and Band Stand before arriving at the Battery and lighthouse at the end.
 If you're feeling adventurous, just past the West Pier you will find Stand-Up Paddle Board rentals and lessons available.
 On a day when the weather is nice, you will find many people going for a dip in the water.
 You can venture out to the famous 40 Foot and jump off of the rocks into the water

 The People's Park located at the end of Upper George’s Street features two Victorian-style water fountains, lovely flower beds, a recently redeveloped playground for kids, and tea-rooms.
 Every Sunday in the park throughout the year, local artisan food producers, and craftspeople showcase their wares at the Dun Laoighre Rathdown county council market.